re-ops/re-docs/setup/re-mote.md

 $ ssh-copy-id user@host
 ```

-If you are using a configuration management tool (like Puppet) you can add your key to the /home/re-ops/.ssh/authorized_keys file or pre-bake your VM images to include the keys by using [Re-pack](re-pack.md).
+Its recommend to  use pre-baked VM images to include the keys by using [Re-pack](re-pack.md).

 Another required setting is to disable to known_hosts file for the managed hosts subnet: